NathanRVance/clic/README.md

 ## Behind the Scenes

 CLIC is a daemon that monitors the SLURM queue.
 If CLIC detects that the cluster is overwhelmed by jobs, it creates new instances to handle these jobs.
 When the new instances come online, CLIC notifies SLURM that they are able to recieve jobs, and SLURM incorporates them into the cluster.
 If CLIC detects that the cluster is underutilized, it notifies SLURM that it is removing some of the idle instances, then deletes those intances from the cloud.

+CLIC supports utilizing multiple cpus in cloud nodes.
+To do, SLURM is set up to use partition for each number of cpus (1, 2, 4, 8, 16, and 32).
+This is preferable to dumping nodes of these characteristics into a single partition because then SLURM could then underutilize a multi-core machine for long periods of time, rendering CLIC unable to free up those resources.
+A Lua script (/etc/slurm/job\_submit.lua) automatically places jobs in the correct partition based on requested cpus.